litegraphdb/readme.io/docs/Tenants/overview.md

 title: Overview
 excerpt: >-
   LiteGraph is a multi-tenant system allowing you to configure separate virtual deployments within the same physical deployment.
+Each virtual deployment is contained within a tenant, and each object within LiteGraph has a tenant identifier (GUID) attached to it.
 deprecated: false
 hidden: false
 metadata: